 Metaliteracy is an overarching framework that builds upon information literacy, but adds new components, or places a greater emphasis on certain elements.
-Metaliteracy prepares “learners to engage in the information environment as active, self-reflective, and critical contributors to the collaborative spaces” that characterize our social media age (Metaliteracy 2014, p.14).
-Metaliteracy also emphasizes metacognition, or thinking about one’s own thinking.
-Metaliterate individuals continually reflect on their roles of learners and producers in today’s information-rich, participatory, collaborative environment, spurring further learning and development.
+Metaliteracy prepares "learners to engage in the information environment as active, self-reflective, and critical contributors to the collaborative spaces" that characterize our social media age (Metaliteracy 2014, p.14).
+Metaliteracy also emphasizes metacognition, or thinking about one's own thinking and learning.
+Metaliterate individuals continually reflect on their roles as learners and producers in today's information-rich, participatory, collaborative environment, spurring further learning and development.

 Learn more about metaliteracy

-Tom Mackey and I have written several articles and a book on the topic.
+Tom Mackey and I have written several articles and two books on the topic.

 Reframing Information Literacy as a Metaliteracy, a 2011 article in College & Research Libraries, introduced metaliteracy that introduced metaliteracy.

 Metaliteracy: Reinventing Information Literacy to Empower Learners (Neal-Schuman, 2014) expands greatly upon the metaliteracy model, and provides practical examples of its use in courses.
 Available both in print and as an e-book.